osg-htc/osg-htc.github.io/_events/GPUs-in-the-OSPool-2025-03-18.md

 {% capture subsection %}
 # Who

-OSPool users who want to learn about creating and scaling up their workflows, especially in a bioinformatics setting.
+OSPool users who want to learn about GPUs and use them in their jobs

 # When

-Tuesday, May 20 from 2:30-4:00pm EST
+Tuesday, March 18 from 2:30-4:00pm EST

 # Where